amitkaps/empower/_posts/2013-08-10-parenting.md

 Any thinking they do, further stimulates the brain to think, to become alive.That is a good feeling, which usually multiplies.

-It makes them teller, and you listener.
+It makes them the teller, and you the listener.

 IT IS SO SIMPLE TO DO.